17biubiu/w5-v2/README.md

 # w5-v2
-This is webpack5 and vuew Project
+This is webpack5 and vue（vue2） Project

 * use module federation